What is EMDR?

 Does EMDR Work with Trauma?

 EMDR can be especially useful for trauma or Post Traumatic Stress Disorder (PTSD) symptoms.
 In fact, it is one of the best treatments for PTSD.
-EMDR can help you process disturbing events, upsetting memories, thoughts, and feelings related to the trauma.
+EMDR trauma therapy can help you process disturbing events, upsetting memories, thoughts, and feelings related to the trauma.

 A traumatic event or target memory can be easily triggered in the present as you relive it over and over again through images, smells, sounds, and feelings.
 These memories can interfere with your daily functioning.